-Groundwater continues to be a reliable and safe source of drinking water for many thousands of Maryland residents.
+Groundwater continues to be a reliable and safe source of drinking water for thousands of Maryland residents.
 MDE's Water Supply Program is responsible for ensuring that public drinking water in Maryland is safe and adequate.
-Statewide, there are about 487 community public drinking water systems, of which about 428 use groundwater as their only water source.
+Statewide, there are about 474 community public drinking water systems, of which about 422 use groundwater as their only water source.
 These groundwater systems serve more than 600,000 residents.
-Additionally there are more than 3,000 Maryland facilities defined by the Safe Drinking Water Act as non-community public water systems that rely on groundwater.
-These small facilities include schools, day care centers, office buildings, restaurants, churches, community centers and campgrounds that have their own groundwater wells.
+Additionally there are about 2,950 Maryland facilities defined by the Safe Drinking Water Act as non-community public water systems that rely on groundwater.
+These small facilities include schools, day care centers, office buildings, restaurants, churches, community centers, and campgrounds that use their own groundwater wells.